+Ms. Patnaree presented the Eco-friendly cleaning products under SUPP brand.
 S&P Bioenergy Co., Ltd. was established in 2015 with the goal of encouraging social responsibility and sustainability by adopting a 3P Triple Bottom Line as a business model.
-The purpose is creating sustainable living with the green life-cycle cleaning products through the implementation of Circular Economic approach.
+The purpose is creating sustainable living with the green life-cycle cleaning products.
+She said the SUPP brand has been developed using the Circular Economy approach and that the main principle to address the challenges to improve in their business.